If you have a concern with your dental care, there is help

 If mediation is not successful, the case may be eligible for evaluative peer review, which has several steps.

-To inquire if this process can help you with a dispute with your dentist, please contact Sherry Williams, SCCDS coordinator of peer review and ethics, at the Santa Clara County Dental Society at 408-289-1480 or firstname.lastname@example.org or fill out the contact form at the bottom of this page.
+To inquire if this process can help you with a dispute with your dentist, please contact Katie Lam, SCCDS Peer Review Coordinator at 408-289-1480 or firstname.lastname@example.org.
+You may also fill out the contact form at the bottom of this page.